ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 <span class="image"><img alt="RDF graph" src="/img/2021-05-27-Chatbot-Immo/rdf.jpg" class="image fit" style="margin:0px auto; max-width: 1000px;"></span>

 Turtle itself is a format that allows RDF graphs to be written in a natural text form.
-Next to N-Triples, JSON-LD and RDF/XML it is one off the four common formats to write RDF.
+Next to N-Triples, JSON-LD and RDF/XML it is one of the four common formats to write RDF.
-In turtle you can declare prefixes to use as a shortcut throughout the rest of the file so you don’t have to write full URI’s everywhere.
+In Turtle you can declare prefixes to use as a shortcut throughout the rest of the file so you don’t have to write full URI’s everywhere.

 Example:
 This is the card file in the profile folder which contains all the information about the user.